 - Diamond: After 24 nights

-Overall, elite members should not have too much to worry about when it comes to retaining or regaining elite status.
-Almost all of the major hotel chains have very customer-friendly policies at the moment, and if they change, it will probably only be for the better.
+Overall, elite members shouldn’t have too much to worry about when it comes to retaining or regaining elite status as almost all of the major hotel chains have very customer-friendly policies in place at the moment.

-Of course, now is not the time to travel, but when it is, there will be plenty of hotels fighting for your business.
-Use this time to evaluate your future travel needs and decide whether or not now is the time to make the switch from 1 loyalty program to another.
+Use this time to evaluate your future travel needs and decide whether or not now is the time to make the switch to another loyalty program.

 This information will be changing often, so be sure to bookmark this page and check back frequently!